eldoy/waveorb-site/app/pages/doc/pages.md

   `
 }
 ```
 Properties (props) can be sent as normal javascript function arguments.
-The component is just a simple Javascript function that return a string of HTML.
+The component is just a simple Javascript function that returns a string of HTML.
 ```js
 // Prepare the function for receiving props module.exports = async function($, props) {